The Best Cheap Homeowners Insurance in Iowa

 Iowa Homeowners Insurance Laws to Know

-Like in every state, insurance companies in Iowa have rules and regulations they need to follow stipulated by the government.
-Many Iowa homeowners insurance laws outline procedures for claims and communications with carriers, so it’s easier for policyholders to stay in the loop.
+Like in every state, homeowners insurance agents in Iowa have rules and regulations they need to follow stipulated by the government.
+Many of these laws outline procedures for how insurance companies handle claims and communications with carriers, so it’s easier for policyholders to stay in the loop.

 For instance, the law states that insurers must confirm or deny your claim in a reasonable time after you send in proof of loss.
 They must also act “promptly” to complete claims investigations.
 During the claims process, you should maintain open lines of communication with your provider and monitor your mail, email, and telephone.
 Verify your carrier has the correct address for yourself and your mortgage company.